This scheme was previously known as the Five Year Overseas Trained Doctors Scheme.

 - are in an area classified as rural or remote

-To be eligible for the scheme, IMGs and FGAMS must:
+To be eligible for the scheme, IMGs and FGAMS must either:

 - have recognised general practice training and qualifications

-- provide evidence they are working towards Fellowship with the Royal Australian College of General Practitioners (RACGP) or the Australian College of Rural and Remote Medicine (ACRRM) and will be assessed within 2 years of commencing on the scheme
+- enrol in general practice specialty training and achieve Fellowship with the Royal Australian College of General Practitioners (RACGP) and/or the Australian College of Rural and Remote Medicine (ACRRM).

 - hold or obtain appropriate registration with the Medical Board of Australia

-- hold or intend to gain permanent residency or Australian citizenship
+- hold or intend to gain permanent Australian residency or Australian citizenship

-- provide at least 7 sessions a week as part of their placement.
+- provide at least 7 sessions a week in general practice as part of their placement.

 The Five Year International Medical Graduates Recruitment Scheme Guidelines outlines the roles and responsibilities for scheme participants and administrators.